knbknb/awesome-svg/topics/Softwares.md

 ## SVG Software

-> Most applications listed here are available for PCs running Intel CPUs, some also as Apps for Android and IPadOS.
+> Most applications listed here are available for PCs running Intel CPUs, some also as Apps for Android and iPadOS.

-Free and Open Source Software, [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)
+### My Personal Preference

+For designing simple infographics and symbols for the web, I use a combined workflow of Libreoffice and Inkscape.

 * [Inkscape](https://inkscape.org/en/) - Powerful, but limited for working conveniently with text
+* [LibreOffice](https://www.libreoffice.org/) - Libreoffice Draw and Libreoffice Impress can export SVGs

+### More Free and Open Source Software, [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)

 * [Animatron](http://www.animatron.com)
 * [Boxy SVG](https://boxy-svg.com/main.html) - basic
 * [Inkpad](https://github.com/sprang/Inkpad)